vikpe/quake_text/README.md

 # quake_text
-A create for working with Quake strings and characters.
+> A crate for working with Quake strings and characters